ia-toki/judgels/web/docs/deployment/installation.md

    ansible-playbook -e @env/vars.yml playbooks/deploy.yml
    ```
    This will actually install Judgels.
 We can rerun this playbook e.g. if we want to deploy new version.
+1. You will notice that there are two new files in your `env/` directory: `judgels-grader` and `judgels-grader.pub`.
+These are the keypair used for the graders to retrieve test cases from the server when grading submissions.
+Please commit these files to your version control as well.

 Wait until everything is done.
 After the playbooks finished, do these verifications: